 How to Work In the UK After Studies

 Among the many reasons why the UK continues to attract international students is the high quality of education, good employment prospects after graduation, and the high quality of life.
 All international students in the UK live in the country with a few restrictions.

 International students were only allowed to stay for four months after completing their course to look for a job.
-They are only allowed to stay back after the four months window period if they secure a job that pays at least £20,800 per annum.
-However, in September 2019, the UK government announced its plan of going back to the earlier policy where international students are allowed to stay for up to 2 years after their graduation.
+They are only allowed to stay back after the four-month window period if they secure a job that pays at least £20,800 per annum.
+However, in September 2019, the UK government announced its plan to go back to the earlier policy where international students are allowed to stay for up to 2 years after their graduation.
 However, this new policy will only apply to all students who start an undergraduate program or above in the UK from 2020 and beyond.

 Visa Options in the UK Explained

 When it comes to applying for a visa, there are many options available.
 You need to carefully read through the process of each to determine which is best for you.
 Although you’re expected to apply for a work-related visa after you graduate, it is advisable to start planning in your final semester.
 It takes a long time for work-related visas to be processed.
 You can find a comprehensive list of the various kinds of visas on the UK government website, but most graduates apply for three major visas.
 They include: